Siouxsie and the Banshees

-Initially associated with the punk scene, the band rapidly evolved to create "a form of post-punk discord full of daring rhythmic and sonic experimentation".
-Their debut album The Scream was released in 1978 to widespread critical acclaim.
-Following membership changes, including the addition of guitarist McGeogh and drummer Budgie, they radically changed their musical direction and became one of the most successful alternative pop groups of the 1980s.
-Their third album Kaleidoscope (1980) peaked at number 5 in the UK Albums Chart.
+Initially associated with the punk scene, the band – including guitarist John McKay and drummer Kenny Morris – rapidly evolved to create "a form of post-punk discord full of daring rhythmic and sonic experimentation".
+Their debut album The Scream was released to widespread critical acclaim in 1978.
+Following membership changes, including the addition of guitarist John McGeoch and drummer Budgie, they changed their musical direction and became one of the most successful alternative pop groups of the 1980s.
+Their third album Kaleidoscope (1980) peaked at number 5 on the UK Albums Chart.
 With Juju (1981) which also reached the top 10, they became an influence on the emerging gothic scene.

 In 1988, the band made a breakthrough in North America with the multifaceted album Peepshow, which received critical praise.
-With substantial support from alternative rock radio stations, they achieved a mainstream hit in the US in 1991 with the single "Kiss Them for Me".
+With substantial support from alternative rock radio stations, they achieved a mainstream hit in the US in 1991 with the pop single "Kiss Them for Me".

 During their career, Siouxsie and the Banshees released 11 studio albums and 30 singles.
 The band experienced several line-up changes, with Siouxsie and Severin being the only constant members.
 They disbanded in 1996, with Siouxsie and Budgie continuing to record music as the Creatures, a second band they had formed in the early 1980s.
 In 2004, Siouxsie began a solo career.

 History

 Formation (1976–1977)

 Siouxsie Sioux and Steven Severin met at a Roxy Music concert in September 1975, at a time when glam rock had faded and there was nothing new coming through with which they could identify.
 From February 1976, Siouxsie, Severin and some friends began to follow an unsigned band, the Sex Pistols.
-Journalist Caroline Coon dubbed them the "Bromley Contingent", as most of them came from the Bromley area in south east London, a label Severin came to despise.
+Journalist Caroline Coon dubbed them the "Bromley Contingent", as most of them came from the Bromley area of south-east London, a label Severin came to despise.
 "There was no such thing, it was just a bunch of people drawn together by the way they felt and they looked".
 They were all inspired by the Sex Pistols and their uncompromising attitude.
 When they learned that one of the bands scheduled to play the 100 Club Punk Festival, organised by Sex Pistols manager Malcolm McLaren, was pulling out from the bill at the last minute, Siouxsie suggested that she and Severin play, even though they had no band name or additional members.
 Two days later, the pair appeared at the festival held in London on 20 September 1976.
-With two borrowed musicians at their side, Marco Pirroni on guitar and John Simon Ritchie (already commonly known as Sid Vicious) on drums, their set consisted of a 20-minute improvisation based on "The Lord's Prayer".
+With two borrowed musicians at their side, Marco Pirroni on guitar and Sid Vicious on drums, their set consisted of a 20-minute improvisation based on "The Lord's Prayer".